aspnet/AzureSignalR-samples/samples/BlazorChat/README.md

 ## Prerequisites
 * Install [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0) (Version >= 3.0.100)
 * Install [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) (Version >= 16.3)
-> Visual Studio 2019 Preview version also works which is releasing with latest Blazor Server App template targeting newer .Net Core version.
+> Visual Studio 2019 Preview version also works which is releasing with latest Blazor Server app template targeting newer .Net Core version.

-## Build a local chat room in Blazor Server App
+## Build a local chat room in Blazor Server app

 From Visual Studio 2019 version 16.2.0, Azure SignalR Service is build-in web app publish process, and manage dependencies between web app and SignalR service would be much more convenient.
 You can experience working on local SignalR in dev local environment and working on Azure SignalR Service for Azure App Service at the same time without any code changes.